Are you scared or excited of forthcoming groundbreaking innovations?

 This understanding is the information provided by our body everyday.

-Now the question is how easy to make a decision on these five activities now?
+Now the question is how easy to make a decision on these five activities mentioned above: eating good food, calorie restriction, limiting alcohol to red wine only, good night sleep, and exercise.

 I’m not going to remind the frog’s story, everyone.

-If my friend can change his suicidal thought then why can’t you?
+If my friend can turn into an innovative engineer from suicidal thought then why can’t you?

 Progress is impossible without change; and those who cannot change their minds cannot change anything.
 George Bernard Shaw